 All of this gives employers more scope on the positive action they can take than was permitted under previous discrimination legislation, which limited positive action to “training and encouragement” for under-represented groups, and many employers are taking advantage of these provisions to achieve diversity in their workforce.

-High-profile law firm's attempt to reach black candidates criticised as positive discrimination in recruitment
+An example: High-profile law firm's attempt to reach black candidates criticised as positive discrimination in recruitment

-After recognising a disproportion of black lawyers within its ranks, high-profile London law firm Leigh Day has specifically advertised for Afro-Caribbean or African students for its 2020 training programme.
+After recognising a disproportion of black lawyers within its ranks, high-profile London law firm Leigh Day specifically advertised for Afro-Caribbean or African students for its 2020 training programme.

 The firm made the decision after consulting with its BAME committee and deciding that it wanted to “do something positive” to encourage more black graduates to apply to become trainee solicitors.
-It has also provided unconscious bias training for staff to ensure its recruitment and retention policies encourage staff from all backgrounds.
+It had also provided unconscious bias training for staff to ensure its recruitment and retention policies encourage staff from all backgrounds.

-What you can’t do: Positive discrimination
+What you can't do: positive discrimination

 While positive action is lawful (provided the employer meets the conditions set out in the EqA), positive discrimination, generally speaking, is not.
 While positive action creates a level playing field to enable people to compete on equal terms, positive discrimination in recruitment occurs when an employer: